Gilles86/braincoder/docs/tutorial/lesson3.rst

 ====================================================================

-For many neuroscientific questions, we are interested in the relationship between neural codes and objective stimulus featuers.
-For example, we might want to know how the brain represents numbers, orientatoins, or spatial positions, and how these representatios change as a function of task demands, attention, or prior expectations.
+For many neuroscientific questions, we are interested in the relationship between neural codes and objective stimulus features.
+For example, we might want to know how the brain represents numbers, orientations, or spatial positions, and how these representations change as a function of task demands, attention, or prior expectations.

 One particular powerful approach is to *decode* stimulus features from neural data